maennchen/ZipStream-PHP/README.md

 Please see the file LICENSE.md for licensing and warranty information.
 The latest version of this software is available at the following URL: https://github.com/maennchen/ZipStream-PHP

+## Upgrade to V1

+* All options parameters to all function have been moved from an `array` to structured option objects.
+Please adjust them accordingly.
+* The whole library has been refactored.
+The minimal PHP requirement has been raised to PHP 7.1.

 ## Installation
 Simply add a dependency on maennchen/zipstream-php to your project's composer.json file if you use Composer to manage the dependencies of your project.
 Use following command to add the package to your project's dependencies: